temporalio/temporal/CONTRIBUTING.md

     2. Compile & fix errors: `make bins`
 5. In this repo:
     1. Initialize submodules: `git submodule update --init --recursive`
-    2. Point api submodule at your branch: `cd proto/api && git checkout <your branch>`
+    2. Point api submodule at your branch.
+If you make more commits to the api repo, run the last command again.
+       ```bash
+       git submodule set-url proto/api ../api
+       git submodule set-branch --branch mystuff proto/api
+       git submodule update --remote proto/api
+       ```
     3. Stage the change: `git add -u` (otherwise makefile will blow it away)
     4. Point `go.mod` at local `api-go` and `sdk-go`:
        ```